 NOTE: Working on problem sets diligently is the most effective way to prepare you for exams.
 I recommend you first work on your own and then meet to discuss the problems in groups.
-However, each student must turn in his or her own answers.
+However, each student must turn in their own answers.
 Please write legibly and state which classmates you worked with on your submitted copy.

-Quizzes

-There will be three in-class quizzes held on these dates: (1) Wed 10 Feb.
-(2) Mon 22 Mar.
-(3) Wed 21 Apr.
+Quizzes There will be three in-class guizzes held on these dates: (1) Wed 1 Feb.
+(2) Wed 22 Mar.
+(3) Wed 19 Apr.